Raleigh Drunk Driving Accident Lawyer

 - Punitive Damages — In some drunk driving accident cases, a judge or jury may choose to impose punitive damages in addition to the “compensatory” damages listed above.
 Punitive damages are designed to “punish” the defendant for recklessness and gross negligence.

-If you’ve been hurt in a drunk driving accident, you may be entitled to compensation and our experienced Raleigh personal injury lawyers can help.
+If you’ve been hurt in a drunk driving car wreck, you may be entitled to compensation from an insurance company, and our experienced Raleigh personal injury lawyers can help.

 The consultation is free, and you won’t pay any attorney fees unless we win your case and you receive compensation.
 Call (919) 876-3020 and let’s review your claim.